Bjugn Municipality: Geography

 The municipality of Bjugn was located on the Fosen peninsula on the mainland, plus many islands, including the Tarva islands.
 The Asenvågøy Lighthouse was located in the far north of the municipality.
 The Bjugnfjorden and Stjørnfjorden were both located partially in Bjugn.
 The highest point in the municipality was the 492.5 m tall mountain Seksortklumpen.

 Neighboring Bjugn was Ørland Municipality to the southwest, Rissa Municipality to the south and southeast, and Åfjord Municipality to the northeast.

 There were five nature reserves in Bjugn.
 Hildremsvatnet Nature Reserve was the largest at 23441 daa and included several nature types, among these were 9 localities identified as boreal rainforest (see Scandinavian coastal conifer forests).

 Sports

 The Fosenhallen is an indoor multi-use ice rink located in the municipality.
 The Fosenhallen was used to host the 2014 World Junior Speed Skating Championships.

 Government

 While it existed, Bjugn Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality was governed by a municipal council of directly elected representatives.
 The mayor was indirectly elected by a vote of the municipal council.
 The municipality was under the jurisdiction of the Fosen District Court and the Frostating Court of Appeal.

+Bjugn joined the inter-municipal waste management agency Fosen Renovasjon when it was created in 1997.